apache/flink/docs/tutorials/event_driven.md

 Flink provides `MapState` and `ListState` types that are optimized for RocksDB.
 Where possible, these should be used instead of a `ValueState` object holding some sort of collection.
-The RocksDB state backend can append to `ListState` without going through ser/de, and for `MapState`, each key/value pair is a separate RocksDB object, so `MapState` can be efficiently accessed and updated.
+The RocksDB state backend can append to `ListState` without going through (de)serialization, and for `MapState`, each key/value pair is a separate RocksDB object, so `MapState` can be efficiently accessed and updated.

 {% top %}